zcbmlijygrdwa/camera_lidar_fusion/README.md

 Visulize the projections in rivz.

-# 1. Quickstart / Minimal Setup
+# 2. Details

 The calibration consists three main steps:
 1) camera intrinsic parameters calibration
 2) camera-lidar extrinsic parameters calibration
-3) camera-lidar projection
+3) camera-lidar and lidar-camera projection
-4) lidar-camera projection
-5) visualization
+4) visualization

-## 1.1 Camera intrinsic parameters calibration
+## 2.1.1 Camera intrinsic parameters calibration

 The camera intrinsic parameters can be estimated by using the [cameracalibrator tool](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) from ROS camera_calibration package.